 Fear of birth (Tokophobia)

-While feeling a certain amount of anxiety around giving birth is normal, for some women, the fear can be far more debilitating – and can even lead to delaying or avoiding pregnancy altogether.
+While feeling a certain amount of anxiety around giving birth is normal, for some women, the fear can be far more debilitating.
+It can even lead to delaying or avoiding pregnancy altogether.

 Tokophobia, or fear of pregnancy/childbirth is rare and typically divided into two different types: primary and secondary.